 There are currently three COVID-19 vaccines being distributed in the United States: from Pfizer-BioNTech, Moderna, and Johnson & Johnson/Janssen (J&J).
 All three vaccines are safe and effective in preventing COVID-19.

-Available evidence indicates the vaccines are effective against COVID-19 variants as well, including the Delta variant.
-They are especially effective in preventing severe illness, including hospitalization and death from COVID-19.
+Available evidence indicates the vaccines are effective against COVID-19 variants, especially in preventing severe illness, hospitalization, and death from COVID-19.